Motorpoint Group PLC Tax Strategy

-Motorpoint Group PLC tax strategy – 31 March 2018
+Motorpoint Group Plc tax strategy – 26th July 2023

-This tax strategy document covers the tax strategy for the Motorpoint Group which is headed up by Motorpoint Group PLC.
+This tax strategy document covers the tax strategy for the Motorpoint Group which is headed up by Motorpoint Group Plc (the “Company” or “Group” or “Motorpoint”).
 The Group operates solely in the UK and is listed on the London Stock Exchange.
-The Group retails motor vehicles from its 12 UK based sites.
-The group includes the following entities
+The Group retails motor vehicles from its 20 UK based sites as well as fulfilling online and home delivery sales.
+The Group includes the following entitiesundefined

 Commitment to compliance